wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-security/includes/2-investigate-security-model.md

 Security activities include developing threat models to test each Microsoft Teams feature, code reviews, and security testing during a focused "security push".
 There's a focus on security at each stage of the software development process.
 Multiple security-related improvements were built into the coding process and practices.
 While no system guarantees complete security, the SDL development process does produce systems with a lower rate of security vulnerabilities.

 Microsoft Teams incorporates industry-standard security technologies as part of its architecture.
-Data is protected by encrypting network communications in Teams by default, and requiring all servers to use certificates.
+Data is protected by encrypting network communications in Teams by default and requiring all servers to use certificates.
 Teams uses OAUTH, Transport Layer Security (TLS), Secure Real-Time Transport Protocol (SRTP), and other industry-standard encryption techniques, including 256-bit Advanced Encryption Standard (AES) encryption.

 ## Common security threats
 Microsoft Teams mitigates many common security threats.